Congratulations! You’ve made it to the finish line.

 2. Credits Towards Closing Costs

-You can offer to help buyers with closing costs to make the property more attractive, especially if you live in an area where market competition is low.
+You can offer to cover some closing costs South Dakota for buyer to make the property more attractive, especially if you live in an area where market competition is low.
 These costs are called closing credits or seller concessions and are paid at closing.

 You can also negotiate concessions with homebuyers if a requirement for repairs arises after the inspection.
 This may help you save some money on the costs of repair.